 The dir configuration option can be set to specify another folder than the default library directory.
+This is where your playlist will be created.

 The relative_to configuration option can be set to make the m3u paths relative to another folder than where the playlist is being written.
 If you're using importfeeds to generate a playlist for MPD, you should set this to the root of your music library.